-LAR students must fulfill three sets of graduation requirements: (I) College (CAS for the B.A.), (II) University (GenEd)/University Studies (US), and (III) Major (LAR).
-Courses taken to satisfy GenEd/University Studies and B.A. requirements can be applied to both sets of requirements; however, LAR major requirements cannot be used towards college (B.A) distribution requirements.
-You are allowed to include one additional course in your concentration discipline for a distribution requirement.
+LAR majors fulfill three sets of graduation requirements: (I) College of Arts and Sciences (CAS) BA; (II) University (GenEd)/University Studies (US); and (III) Major (LAR).
+Courses taken to satisfy GenEd/University Studies can also count for college (B.A.) and major equirements; however, LAR major requirements cannot be used towards college (B.A) distribution requirements.
+While most majors can't fulfill BA College requirements with courses from that same discipline, LAR majors, who have two disciplinary concentrations, can take one additional course in a concentration discipline to fulfill a distribution requirement.

 I. Arts & Sciences College Requirements for B.A.
-(College and GenEd Requirements (LAR Requirements Sheet ~ Gen Ed) students entering prior to 2012/LAR Requirments ~ University Studies CURRENT - students entering Fall 2012 - current)
+(College and GenEd Requirements (LAR Requirements Sheet ~ Gen Ed/pre-2012)/**LAR Requirements ~ University Studies CURRENT - students entering Fall 2012 - current)

 - Literature: 6 credits